Pamekor/Pamekor/README.md

 <b> Test Report and work in Notion</b>
   - Please <a href="https://www.notion.so/WEB-APP-TESTING-e153cbbc3d9641e5a1775e6b4a6e907a?pvs=4" target="_blank">click here to access the test report file in Notion </a>.

+<h2> Books I have Read </h2>
+  <b>"A Practitioner's Guide to Software Test Design"</b> Lee Copeland 2004 - comprehensive explanation of the fundamental techniques and approaches used in software testing.

  <h2> Connect with me on LinkedIn </h2>